neuropoly/axonseg/README.md

 2 - Add the folder *code* to your Matlab path

-3 - Run the script AxonSeg.m
+3 - Run the script AxonSeg

 ## Help & Support